tobycheese/chOpen-ML-Workshop-2017/README.md

 1. Open terminal
 1. Execute `docker run -d --init --rm --mount type=bind,src=/home/yourname/your-dir-from-pt-3-above,dst=/data -p 127.0.0.1:8888:8888 tobycheese/workshop2017`

-    (the first time you do this, the docker image will be downloaded)
+    (the first time you do this, the docker image will be downloaded, which will take a while)

 ### MacOs
 1. Open terminal